 When should I be concerned about my dog's rapid breathing?

-If your dog is breathing fast at rest or breathing fast while sleeping, they could be experiencing respiratory distress.
+If your dog is breathing fast at rest or breathing fast while sleeping, it could be experiencing respiratory distress.
 Contact your vet if you notice any of the following signs:

 - Engaging stomach muscles to help with breathing